jotsdigitalprojects-pixel/punbot9000/DEPLOYMENT.md

 2. Give it a name (e.g., `punbot-9000`) and feel free to leave it as a Public repository.
 3.  **Do not** initialize it with a README, .gitignore, or license.
 You already have these files.
 4. Once the repository is created, GitHub will show you commands to "push an existing repository from the command line."
 Keep this page open.
-5. Open a terminal or command prompt and navigate into the project folder you unzipped in Step 1.
+5. Open a terminal or command prompt and navigate into the project folder from Step 1.
 6. Run the following commands, replacing the repository URL with your own:

     ```bash